Home

 This occurred just a few days before I wrote this page.
 We have a niece back in Nova Scotia who has her house listed with a real estate agent.

-I don't know all the details, but it was a low offer and the real estate agent gave her the price on the phone!
+I don't know all the details, but it was a low and the real estate agent gave her the price on the phone!
 Either this agent is new, incompetent or both.

 If and when the property sells, while this real estate agent has the house listed, they will actually get paid for their service.
 What an injustice!